gardener/gardener-extension-provider-aws/BYO-GAPS.md

 ## Commit sequencing

 Gaps are addressed in separate commits to keep each change surgical and reviewable.

-Current planned order:
+Landed on `byo-subnet3`:

 1. **Gap A (Shape 2)** — reorder graph, cache subnet CIDRs in state, SG builder reads state.
 Closes Gaps A, B, K. Reduces Gap C to a no-op.
-   [Implemented on `byo-subnet3`.]
 2. **Gap F step 1** — change EFS rule's CIDR source to workers subnet in both modes.
-Depends on Gap A Shape 2 for BYO state availability.
-   [Implemented on `byo-subnet3`.]
-3. **Doc-1 through Doc-4** — proposal corrections and additions.
-4. Individual review-thread items (Threads 1, 2, 5, 6, 8, 9, 10, 13) —
-   order flexible, mostly independent.
-5. Validator hardening (Gaps D, E, I, J) — order flexible, some may fold into a single commit.
-6. Test coverage (Gap H) — should ideally accompany Gap A but can also land later.
+3. **Thread 8** — remove dead BYO error branch in `ensureSubnetCidrReservation` second loop.
+4. **Thread 1** — restore `child.Delete(IdentifierZoneNATGateway)` after
+   NAT deletion.
+5. **Gap E + Gap G + Gap H (partial)** — stabilize service CIDR across reconciles; pin `getSubnetKey` state-write-first contract with unit tests; add `CreateDualStackSubnetInZone` integration helper.
+6. **Gap J** — reject BYO subnets with multiple IPv6 CIDR associations.

 Deferred (not planned in this PR):

 - **Gap L** — drop the redundant narrow per-zone rules.
-Deferred because it breaks parity with the SG contents of existing managed clusters on `origin/master`; revisit if there is a concrete need to slim the SG.
+Would break parity with SG contents of existing managed clusters.
 - **Gap N** — managed-mode IPv6 offsets for internal/public LB rules are
   wrong.
-Silent bug (rules are redundant with base wide rules); accepted as-is with explicit code comments.
+Silent bug; kept in place with explicit comments.

+Retracted as not-a-bug:

+- **Gap D** — `CidrBlock == ""` and `Ipv6Native == true` are defensive
+  complementary checks, not redundant.
+- **Gap I** — a `::/0` route is not mandatory for BYO+IPv6 (specific
+  prefixes, NAT64, hub-and-spoke are all legitimate); validating would violate the BYO principle "user manages routing".
+Requirement stays a documentation concern.

+Pending (not addressed in this PR):

+- **Doc-1 through Doc-4** — proposal corrections and additions.
+- **Alex thread replies** — per user direction, no GitHub replies were posted for the already-resolved threads.
+- **Gap M** — convert `nodes_security_group_internal_test.go` to ginkgo
+  (style-only follow-up).
+- **Gap H (full)** — reconcile-level integration test for BYO+dual-stack.
+  Helper is in place; test still needs to be written (requires AWS credentials to run).

 Each commit corresponds to exactly one gap unless the doc note says otherwise.
-Agents should update the corresponding entry's `Status` to `implemented` when the commit lands, and record the commit SHA under a new `Resolved by` line.
+Agents should update the corresponding entry's `Status` when the commit lands, and record the commit SHA under a `Resolved by` line.

 ---